Intro and question

 Hi Starcross70!
 Welcome to the site.

 My music tastes came from early computer game music.
 I wired my commodore 64 upto my hifi stacker system (receiver for those from the US) back in the day for better sound.
 I found Jarre, then was introduced to Tangerine Dream, moving onto Trance Techno and a few other genres of electronic music.
 Not the mainstream as such.
-I'm in my late 30's now and still listening to pounding, rhythmic dance music for leisure :smiley:
+I'm in my late 30's now and still listening to pounding, rhythmic dance music for leisure :)

 Welcome to the forums!